 In the original Buzan mind map diagrams, ideas and their connections flow along the lines.
 Each idea leads to several others.
 It doesn’t matter if the connections make little sense, provided they make sense to you personally.
 This visualizes the way that you can recall connected ideas once you have a starting point.

 Drawing and re-drawing the map helps you to make these memories.
 Edward de Bono had a similar concept; he visualized the formation of memory like hot water tipped on Jell-o.
 The hot water runs in channels, with the channels getting deeper each time you pour more water into them.
-Memories are reinforced by the regular recall.
+Memories are reinforced by regular recall.

-With the invention of mind mapping software, we can easily draw topics as shapes connected by lines.
+With the invention of mind map software, we can easily draw topics as shapes connected by lines.
 Instead of a flow of ideas, we now have trees of connected things.
 It is a small step to think of these as headings or summaries, with their parts listed underneath them.
 The objects and the pattern of their children become more important than the connections.

 There is an assumption that all the children of a topic are similar in some way and exclusive to each other.
 They might be the parts of their parent or a set of characteristics.
 The connection is implicit and similar for all the siblings.
 This is very different from a flow of connected ideas.